8-bit-processor/toolkit_and_garbage_truck_for_CPRS/README.md

-# toolkit_and_garbage_truck_for_CPRS
+# toolkit_for_CPRS?
-Just getting started, but something tells me the rest of this is going to be a huge waste of time lol!

-10-20-2024 just finished my first server and ollama is now connected
+Sorry this is just a messy storage place